 Please note: This itinerary is flexible and may change according to weather, conditions & team fitness & aspirations.

-- Day 2 – Drive through the Mont Blanc tunnel to the upper Val d’Aosta and ascend the Punta Hellbronner lift to access the high snowy glaciers of the Italian side of Monte Bianco.
+Day 2 – Drive through the Mont Blanc tunnel to the upper Val d’Aosta and ascend the superb Skyway Monte Bianco lift to access Punta Hellbronner and the high snowy glaciers of the Italian side of Monte Bianco.
 Enjoy a glacier journey, climb a 3500m peak via a mixed rocky scramble and practise glacier travel & crevasse rescue techniques.

-- Day 3 – An enjoyable intro to alpine rock climbing & general climbing ropework techniques.
+Day 3 – An enjoyable intro to alpine rock climbing & general climbing ropework techniques.
 This is a lower altitude day with no crampons & ice axes.
-A more relaxing walk in trainers gives us access to the lovely slabby Gneiss cliffs of Chamonix’s Aiguilles Rouges.
-Here we can enjoy some single pitch rock climbing, abseiling & general rope work training as well as perhaps make an ascent of the highly scenic & photogenic ‘Aiguillette’.
-The day can be reviewed with a briefing for the final hut & expedition phase at the pretty Refuge Tre-le-Champ.
+A more relaxing walk in trainers gives us access to some of the fine lower altitude and valley crags around the Mt Blanc Range.
+Here we can enjoy some single pitch rock climbing, abseiling & general rope work training as well as an alpine ice cream and briefing for the final hut & expedition phase.

 Whilst it not essential to have any background of rock climbing or winter mountaineering any climbing experience, even at a climbing wall will be useful, as will any general hill walking and scrambling eperience.
-A good fitness level is required for alpine mountaineering days 6 – 8 hours in duration.
-The traverse of the Pigne d’Arolla on the last day is particularly physical and you should be well prepared for around 8 hours on the go at high altitude.
+A good fitness level is required for successive alpine mountaineering days 6 – 8 hours in duration and you should be well prepared for around 8 hours on the go at high altitude.
 This course would also be suitable for climbers with some technical experience who are keen to receive alpine specific training and develop their personal skills with a view to climbing independently after the course.

 Suggested Course Progression